Genbox/FastEnum/README.md

 ```

 Output:

 ```
+Red
 Green
 ```

+### Limitations

+* Enums must be `public` or `internal`; private and protected nested enums are not supported, and containing types cannot be less visible than the enum.
+* Enums inside generic containing types are not supported.
+* An enum can have only one `[EnumTransform]` attribute.

 ### Notes

 #### Parse/TryParse methods

-FastEnum has some additional features compared to dotnet's `Enum.Parse<T>()` and `Enum.TryParse<T>()`:
+FastEnum has some additional features compared to .NET's `Enum.Parse<T>()` and `Enum.TryParse<T>()`:

-* Supports [StringComparison](https://learn.microsoft.com/en-us/dotnet/api/system.stringcomparison?view=net-7.0) (defaults to ordinal comparison)
+* Supports [StringComparison](https://learn.microsoft.com/en-us/dotnet/api/system.stringcomparison?view=net-7.0), defaulting to ordinal comparison.
-* Supports parsing `ValueOverride` when using `[EnumTransformValue]`.
-Also supports `DisplayName` and `Description` when using [DisplayAttribute](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.displayattribute?view=net-7.0)
+* Supports parsing `ValueOverride` when using `[EnumTransformValue]`, plus `DisplayName` and `Description` from [DisplayAttribute](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.displayattribute?view=net-7.0).
-* You can enable/disable Name, Value, DisplayName or Description parsing via an enum: `Enums.MyEnum.TryParse("val", out MyEnum v, MyEnumFormat.Name | MyEnumFormat.DisplayName)`
+* Allows `Name`, `Value`, `DisplayName`, and `Description` parsing to be selected with a format enum: `Enums.MyEnum.TryParse("val", out MyEnum v, MyEnumFormat.Name | MyEnumFormat.DisplayName)`.
 * Overloads accept both `string` and `ReadOnlySpan<char>` to avoid unnecessary allocations when parsing substrings.

 #### IsDefined method

-The IsDefined method is different than the one provided by dotnet.
-It supports flags out of the box. `Enums.MyEnum.IsDefined((MyEnum)42)`
+The `IsDefined` method differs from the one provided by .NET and supports flags. `Enums.MyEnum.IsDefined((MyEnum)42)`
 and `Enums.MyEnum.IsDefined(MyEnum.Value1 | MyEnum.Value3)` both work.

 ### Benchmarks

-Here are benchmarks for calling different methods in dotnet vs. using CodeGen vs. using [Enums.net](https://github.com/TylerBrinkley/Enums.NET).
+Here are benchmarks for calling different methods in .NET versus using CodeGen or [Enums.NET](https://github.com/TylerBrinkley/Enums.NET).
-Enums.net is a high-performance library for working with enum values.
+Enums.NET is a high-performance library for working with enum values.

-The table below shows that Enums.net is between 2-80x faster than dotnet, but FastEnum is 2-14x faster than Enums.net.
+The table below shows that Enums.NET is between 2-80x faster than .NET, but FastEnum is 2-14x faster than Enums.NET.

 | Method                        |          Mean |      Error |     StdDev |        Median |
 |-------------------------------|--------------:|-----------:|-----------:|--------------:|